This sample demonstrates the use of the TIBCO StreamBase® CSV File Reader.

 If red marks do not resolve themselves in a moment, select the project and right-click→ from the context menu.

 The two CSV reader adapters start reading from their input files and sending tuples downstream.
-Look for total sales computed values in the Application Output view, and watch for line rejection warnings from
+Look for total sales computed values in the Output Streams view, and watch for line rejection warnings from

 ReadFile2in the Console view.